Shady hike through a hemlock forest with several nice waterfalls.

 1.0 – Continue on YELLOW (Ridgeline), as RED (Scenic Gorge) turns RIGHT.

-3.3 – The YELLOW/RED trail ends.
-[To shorter the hike, turn right on the park road back to the parking lot]
+// Shorter: Turn right on the park road back to the parking lot. //

 To continue, turn LEFT onto the park road, walk down it some, then turn LEFT again between the cabins and walk across the field to a circle of wooden benches around a fire pit.
 This was not marked.